|

 Instead of the usual 4 seats in a row, the GL has three seats per row with totally horizontal reclining capability.
 These are pricey compared to the low income wages of Mexico but for foreigners these are actually quite nicely priced.
 For a European used to paying Euros the price I believe is reasonably LOW and the quality high.
 But these are not for backbackers and student on a budget thats for sure.

-Cancun There is only one full service bus station in Cancun.
-However, the online schedule below allows you to check for times of buses going to and leaving from the Cancun Airport as well.
+Cancun Airport There is bus kiosk in the parking lot of Cancun airport.
+It is located in both the Domestic Terminal 2 and International Terminal 3.
+If going TO the airport on the ADO shuttle from Cancun City, make sure you get off at the correct terminal.
+The online ADO schedule allows you to check for times of buses going to and leaving from the Cancun Airport as well.

-Chichén Itzá when checking use "Chichén Itzá" AND Pisté -- that is, check both destinations or departure points as there is different service to both, but they are within walking distance and any bus that goes to one goes to the other!
+Chichén Itzá when checking online bus schedule, use "Chichén Itzá" AND Pisté -- that is, check both destinations or departure points as there is different service to both, but they are within walking distance and any bus that goes to one goes to the other!
+Buy your ticket for Piste, but make sure you do not get off the bus at Chichen.
+Tell the bus driver you are getting off in Piste.

 Mérida When checking on line for the bus schedule use "Mérida Came" for Mérida to get dropped off or depart from downtown.
 The other Mérida bus station is in the northern suburbs of the city.